-Math Intervention is a class or period of time devoted to helping students who have been unsuccessful (typically on standardized tests) by providing additional time and resources.
+Math Intervention is a class or a period of time devoted to helping students who have been unsuccessful (typically on standardized tests) by providing additional time and resources.
 Oftentimes, a math intervention class is smaller in size or might include a co-teacher.
 In my experience, there is not a lot of structure, direction, or resources to support math intervention.
 Today, I am sharing my favorite math intervention schedule.

 My Math Intervention Schedule

 In my second year of math intervention, students were assigned to a math block class for 100 minutes.
-It was my role to teach the on-level content, as well as set aside time for intervention.
+It was my role to teach the on-level content, as well as to set aside time for intervention.
 My co-teacher would join me for the second 50 minutes.
 This allowed for me to take a bit of extra time with the on-level lesson before switching gears for the intervention portion of the class.
 It was challenging because all of the students in the class struggled with math and had high needs.

-After that year, my principal met with us and we brainstormed other options.
+After that year, my principal met with us, and we brainstormed other options.
 This quickly became my favorite math intervention schedule.
 Students attended an on-level math class and then would return to their math teacher at the end of the day for intervention class.
-In my case, we met 8th period.
+In my case, we met during 8th period.
 Here is why I enjoyed this:

 - All of my students had already attended my on-level math class.
 This could also work if you met in the morning and had on-level classes in the afternoon.